orareindex – Recreating indexes/constraints

 When the

-argument is given the SQL script isn’t printed on stdout, but is executed directly in the schema specified via theconnectstring
+-xargument is given the SQL script isn’t printed on stdout, but is executed directly in the schema specified via theconnectstringoption.
+(Valid flag values arefalse,no,0,true,yesor1)

 - -r <flag>, --rebuild <flag>